Be Our Guest Restaurant: Enchanted Tales with Belle

-Enchanted Tales with Belle reopened on February 19, 2023, after a three-year hiatus, as part of Walt Disney World's 50th Anniversary celebration and the Disney 100 Years of Wonder celebration.

-It was announced that the Beast's Castle would be included as part of a meet-and-greet with Belle.
-The Storytime with Belle attraction which originally was located in the Fairytale Gardens is now performed in the library inside the Beast's Castle.
+Enchanted Tales with Belle is a live interactive show located in within the Beast's Castle.
+It serves as the replacement for the Storytime with Belle attraction which was originally located in the Fairytale Gardens.

 Guests could visit Belle's father's cottage, located at the former site of Ariel's Grotto.
 They can explore the home and encounter a magic mirror (a gift from the Beast) in Maurice's workshop which transports them to the Beast's Castle.
 Inside, they meet an audio-animatronic Madame Wardrobe who casts some guests as objects.
 Guests then head to the library and meet an audio-animatronic Lumiere who surprises a live Belle with guests and he will tell the classic story with help from her the selected guests.

-This attraction opened in December 2012.
+Enchanted Tales with Belle opened in December 2012.
+On March 12, 2020, Walt Disney World Resort announced that all live shows would be suspended and temporarily closed due to the COVID-19 pandemic.
+Enchanted Tales with Belle reopened on February 19, 2023, after a three-year hiatus, as part of Walt Disney World's 50th Anniversary celebration and the Disney 100 Years of Wonder celebration.

 Gaston's Tavern

-Outside the castle and Belle's house is Gaston's tavern, another restaurant.
+Outside the castle and Belle's house is Gaston's Tavern, another restaurant.
 It is themed to look like the tavern where Gaston sings his title song in the original film.
 The tavern features a portrait of Gaston over a large fireplace.
 Antlers and buckskins hang upon the wall, which is lined with barrels.
+Gaston's serves up some of the most popular quick service dining snacks including their famous cinnamon roll.
 Mugs and goblets can be purchased, but alcohol is not served.
-Gaston's serves up some of the most popular quick service dining snacks including their famous cinnamon roll.
-Instead, a non-alcoholic beverage has been created called "Lefou's Brew" which is an apple soda with a marshmallow foam topping, which looks like the beer served in Gaston's tavern in the film during the song.
+Instead, a non-alcoholic beverage has been created called "LeFou's Brew", an apple soda with a marshmallow foam topping that looks like the beer served in Gaston's tavern in the film during the song.
 Just outside is a water fountain of Gaston, holding barrels, with his foot on LeFou, holding mugs.